|Title:||Walking Home From Mongolia|

 A hard book to judge

 Sometimes it can be hard for me to do justice to a certain piece of travel literature, especially when the experience is so similar to my own.
-There is always the danger of projecting my own ideas onto it: “I have been to China, therefore I know China, so you should write about China in a way that I want!” or: “I have walked before, therefore I know walking, so you should…” – you get the idea.
+There is always the danger of projecting my own ideas onto it.

 That being said, I am trying to stay aware of this problem.
-Countries like China are way too large and too complex to be adequately encapsuled in the space of a single book.
-Everyone sees little pieces of China, and so everyone is entitled to her or his own piece of China to call one’s own.
-RL makes an effort by learning a bit of Chinese and describing the things that he sees.
-It is a bit shallow, but it isn’t bad at all.
-And of course, the walking experience is different for everyone of us, too.
+Countries like China are too large and too complex to be adequately encapsulated in the space of a single book.
+Everyone sees little pieces of China and everyone is entitled to their own experiences.

 Why does Rob Lilwall talk so much?